mpnally/Terrifically-Simple-JSON/README.md

 * http://martin-nally.name# was born in http://www.scotland.org#
 * The Gaelic name for http://www.scotland.org# is Alba

-The following two examples are equivalent—both are valid TS-JSON (verify that they follow the rules)
+The following two examples are both valid TS-JSON (verify that they follow the rules)
 ```JSON
 {
  "_id": "http://martin-nally.name#",